 Qlik, originally founded in 1993 in Lund, Sweden, moved its headquarters to the United States in 2005 after raising funds from several venture capital firms.
-Until the general availability of Qlik Sense in 2014, Qlik was a one-product company offering QlikView.
+It was acquired by the current owner – private equity company Thoma Bravo – in 2016.

 User & Use Cases

 This year we had 81 responses from Qlik Sense users.
 At the time of the survey, 46 percent of them were using version 2022, 45 percent 2023, 4 percent 2021, 3 percent 2019 and 1 percent were running version 2020.

 BARC’s Vendor Performance Summary contains an overview of The BI Survey results based on feedback from Qlik Sense users, accompanied by expert analyst commentary.Contact us to purchase the Vendor Performance Summary